Slain reporter's father takes on Facebook over violent video

 People are also reading…

+Parker said he agreed with Haugen on the need for Congress to impose new curbs on the long-standing legal protections for speech posted on social media platforms.

+Republican and Democratic lawmakers have called for stripping away some of the protections granted by a 25-year-old law — in a provision known as Section 230 — that shields internet companies from liability for what users post.
+In her Senate testimony last week, Haugen urged lawmakers to remove the protections in cases where dominant content driven by computer algorithms favors massive engagement by users over public safety.

-Andy Parker previously worked with the Georgetown law clinic to file a similar FTC complaint against Google and its YouTube service.
-The FTC doesn't typically disclose whether or not it has decided to investigate a complaint.
+Parker previously worked with the Georgetown law clinic to file a similar FTC complaint last year against Google and its YouTube service.
+The FTC declined to comment on the latest filing and doesn't typically disclose whether or not it has decided to investigate a complaint.
+Parker said he hoped that Lina Khan, the new head of the FTC appointed by President Joe Biden, would take the complaints more seriously.

+But Eric Goldman, a law professor at Santa Clara University and co-director of its High Tech Law Institute, said he sees problems with the case that Parker is making by alleging violations of Facebook’s terms of service.
+The social media platforms’ terms of service don’t provide a solid promise that everything on their sites will meet the standards, he said, and in fact they include caveats that, “We can’t do a perfect job.”

+The FTC is legally able to ignore complaints filed by non-government parties, Goldman noted.
+As a result, such complaints “are often just for show,” he said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.